 The album which spans over the length of 14 tracks and clocking in at just over an hour features a multitude of guest features strewn throughout the project featuring the likes of, Ty Dolla $Ign, Bianca Sings, Gizzle, Rondo, Simon Sayz, Rick Ross, Big K.R.I.T., Victoria Monet, Salim, Jake Torrey & Rxmn.
-As well as a eclectic cross-section of producers who lend their talents to craft the album’s soundscapes.
-Unfortunately, this variety and grand assortment of guest performers and producers tasked with the responsibility of aiding Fiasco on the project do little to help aid with the albums’ cohesion or likability.
+As well as an eclectic cross-section of producers who lend their talents to craft the album’s soundscapes.
+Unfortunately, this variety and a grand assortment of guest performers and producers tasked with the responsibility of aiding Fiasco on the project do little to help aid with the albums’ cohesion or likability.
 DROGAS Light quite frankly is a jumbled up, mish-mashed, hodge-podge patchwork of new songs and older previously unreleased material which Fiasco himself described in an indulgent self-review of his own album prior to the album’s release as a ”refinement of ‘Lasers.’
 Period” material.
 An allusion to his 2011 album Lasers’ as well as describing the content as “from the vaults” and that there are just “a few new pieces” present throughout the album.
 Quite honestly that is exactly what DROGAS Light sounds like.
 A project comprised of throwaways and unfinished works from years ago that didn’t make the cut on previous albums along with cheap contemporary knock off imitations hastily thrown together in an effort to patch together a full-length album.
-And while it’s hard to get mad over a project that even the artist themselves labels as left overs and table scraps from previous efforts, it’s also hard not to be disappointed by such a lackluster, half-hearted effort especially after breaking free from the grips of big label black balling.
-Unlike projects such as Kendrick Lamar’s Untitled Unmastered which also features unused material from prior recordings, DROGAS Light has the unfortunately burden of baring seemingly every single throwaway left on the cutting room floor, regardless of whether said material was ever truly worthy or not for public consumption.
-DROGAS Light would have been barely acceptable as a free mixtape let alone a full fledged retail studio album, which is only made that much more evident by the album’s content.
-The album’s helter-skelter arrangement of old and new material gel together about as well as tooth paste and fresh squeezed orange juice.
-Between the clearly newer and obviously trap inspired songs juxtaposed between dated unreleased tracks from previous albums, the project sounds and feels like two completely different albums shoved together at the last minute in order to turn in a full-fledged project.
-The newer trap inspired production is boring and uninspired, and frankly sounds like any generic production one can find from any given run-of-the-mill YouTube rapper vying for attention in a sea of copy cats.
-And the album’s older material while not quite as cringe worthy as its contemporary counterparts still sound un-ironically dated and forgettable.
+And while it’s hard to get mad over a project that even the artist themselves labels as leftovers and table scraps from previous efforts, it’s also hard not to be disappointed by such a lackluster, half-hearted effort especially after breaking free from the grips of big label blackballing.
+Unlike projects such as Kendrick Lamar’s Untitled Unmastered which also features unused material from prior recordings, DROGAS Light, unfortunately, has the burden of baring seemingly every single throwaway left on the cutting room floor, regardless of whether said material was ever truly worthy or not for public consumption.
+DROGAS Light would have been barely acceptable as a free mixtape let alone a full-fledged retail studio album, which is only made that much more evident by the album’s content.
+The album’s helter-skelter arrangement of old and new material gel together about as well as toothpaste and fresh-squeezed orange juice.
+Between the clearly newer and obviously trap-inspired songs juxtaposed between dated unreleased tracks from previous albums, the project sounds and feels like two completely different albums shoved together at the last minute in order to turn in a full-fledged project.
+The newer trap-inspired production is boring and uninspired and frankly sounds like any generic production one can find from any given run-of-the-mill YouTube rapper vying for attention in a sea of copy cats.
+And the album’s older material while not quite as cringe-worthy as its contemporary counterparts still sound un-ironically dated and forgettable.